rucin93/exprsearch/README.md

 ## Acknowledgements

-This project was inspired by [pysearch](https://github.com/lynn/pysearch) by Lynn — a brute-force search tool for short expressions used in code golf.
+This project was influenced by [pysearch](https://github.com/lynn/pysearch) by Lynn — a brute-force search tool for short expressions used in code golf.

 ## License